 A huge number of people applied to An Garda Síochana in 2019 – over 6,000 people.
-I expect the number of applicants to be significantly bigger in 2020.
+I expect the number of applicants to be significantly bigger in the 2021 Garda Recruitment campaign.

 As part of the comprehensive selection process, psychometric testing is used at Stage 1 and Stage 2 of the recruitment process to help narrow down the huge pool of candidates.

-Joining the Gardaí is a huge decision, and the role of a police officer in Ireland requires a very unique skill set.
+Joining the Gardaí is a huge decision, and the role of a Garda in Ireland requires a very unique skill set.
 It’s an incredibly demanding job; very challenging yet very rewarding, but it’s not for everyone.